THE SCROLLS OF THE JUDEAN DESERT AND THE BEDOUIN THAT FOUND THE SCROLLS IN THE REGIONAL COUNCIL MEGILLOT

 In 1947 in ancient markets of Palestine, parts of ancient parchment scrolls began to appear, at first, they thought they were fake but very quickly realized that these were original Scrolls two thousand years old from the time of the Second Temple.

-Professor Elazar Sukenik (Yigal Yadin's father) bought from his personal money from a dubious antique Merchant in Bethlehem several parts in November 1947.
+Professor Elazar Sukenik (Yigal Yadin's father) bought from his money from a dubious antique Merchant in Bethlehem several parts in November 1947.

 Ancient Pirates realized that this was a gold mine and began to look for caves in which other scrolls were buried.